 We strive to follow the best practices in publishing.
 The announcement of the journal’s first impact factor is not only a significant achievement for the journal but also the recognition of its more significant scientific reach.
 Here, we would like to extend our heartfelt gratitude to all our Editorial Team Members, Guest Editors, authors, and reviewers for their significant contributions.

-We look forward to the continuous cooperation with all the individuals men-tioned above and those who are interested in thoracic disease to bring more ex-citing content to readers in the coming future.
+We look forward to the continuous cooperation with all the individuals men-tioned above and those who are interested in translational pediatrics to bring more ex-citing content to readers in the coming future.